CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - A character in a company with just allies is by himself for the purposes of this card.

 #### Spider of the Morlat
- - Spider attacks from _Spider of the Morlat_ played as a permanent- event are considered detainment vs. minion companies.
+ - Spider attacks from _Spider of the Morlat_ played as a permanent-event are considered detainment vs. minion companies.

 #### Squint-eyed Brute
  - This is a two mind character.